drodil/op-api-rust-sdk/README.md

 - Follow [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/)
 - Keep formatting consistent by using `cargo fmt` for all changes
-- Use `cargo clippy` to find possible lint errors and warnings
+- Use `cargo clippy --workspace --all-targets --verbose --all-features` to find possible lint errors and warnings
 - Always add tests to your functionality, prefer TDD.
 Use /tests/ folder.
-- Always run tests before pushing to remote
+- Always run tests with `cargo test` before pushing to remote

 ### Running tests